 Glorying in God

-As a Christian, are you finding glorying in God?
-Is He your delight?
-In this passage, Paul has already confirmed that our salvation is assured in Christ Jesus and so this means we should have joy in Christ Jesus and what He has done.
-We should glory both in our salvation and in God, as the giver of our salvation.
+Is the Christian finding glory in God?
+Is He their delight?
+In this sermon on Romans 5:10–11, Paul has already confirmed that salvation is assured in Christ Jesus and so this means the Christian should have joy in Christ Jesus and what He has done.
+Christians should glory both in their salvation and in God as the giver of salvation.
 Dr. Martyn Lloyd-Jones goes as far as to say that true Christian faith always leads to glorying in God.
-He also says that things such as trusting in yourself rather than God, failure to mediate on the things of God, and not reasoning with scripture could all be causes for a failure to properly glory in God.
-Not glorying in God is a sign of unbelief and a sin, and unbelief is the chief of all sins!
+He states that things such as trusting in oneself rather than God, failure to mediate on the things of God, and not reasoning with Scripture could all be causes for a failure to properly glory in God.
+Not glorying in God is a sign of unbelief and a sin and unbelief is the chief of all sins.
 A Christian should be in constant examination of themselves to ensure that they are always glorying in Christ.
-All self-examination should lead to rejoicing!
+All self-examination should lead to rejoicing.

 Additional Scripture Translations

 10For if while we were enemies we were reconciled to God through the death of His Son, much more, having been reconciled, we shall be saved by His life.
 11And not only this, but we also celebrate in God through our Lord Jesus Christ, through whom we have now received the reconciliation.

 10For if, when we were enemies, we were reconciled to God by the death of his Son, much more, being reconciled, we shall be saved by his life.
 11And not only so, but we also joy in God through our Lord Jesus Christ, by whom we have now received the atonement.